What is SKYWARN®?

 How Can I Get Involved?

 NWS has 122 local Weather Forecast Offices, each with a Warning Coordination Meteorologist, who is responsible for administering the SKYWARN® program in their local area.
-Training is conducted at these local offices and covers:
+Training is free and typically last about 2 hours.
+You’ll learn:

 - Basics of thunderstorm development